tdeekens/tdeekens.name/app/markdown/about.md

 ## A blog... another one?
 Srly!

-Oh understanding this understanding the blogging kind tough times.
+Oh understanding the blogging kind: tough times.
 Strange breed they are indeed.
 Assuming their pipe dreams being of interest to anybody else: what an almost arrogant and utterly erroneously assumed perception.